 We used our eyes to judge quirks instead of our minds to value them, encouraging people to be different, but only within a minuscule range.
 And still, I’ve seen girls get humiliated just for being human: sweat stains, unshaven skin, bushy eyebrows?
 Put behind social bars.
 Please, tell me why I grew up educated in one of the top counties in the nation, with endless access to knowledge — yet I spent half of my secondary education scared about not knowing what the other girls were talking about behind my back.

 Flash forward to college — we’re young women: seemingly independent, sometimes poised, and constantly in a state of ¯\_(ツ)_/¯.
 Nevertheless, we’ve all sworn to leave the shameful social scene of high school behind for better, more prideful days.
 Yes, the “cool girl” is now redefined to be a range of possibilities instead of a single definition, and it’s amazing how aware we all are of our strength.
-Accept of course, the minute Friday night hits, and girls feel the need to get shit-wasted and shamed the next morning.
-Or an interview approaches, and girls instinctively think they’re only there to fill a gender-quota.
+Accept of course, when an interview approaches, and girls instinctively think they’re only there to fill a gender-quota.
 Or a really cute person passes by, and girls work humiliatingly too hard for their attention.

 Every time we allow our actions to give into these norms, our collective confidence disintegrates, and we reinforce the stereotype of weakness.
 Please, tell me why I attend a top-notch college institution, and yet half the girls on campus glorify these archaic, pop-culture struggles just to end up feeling bad about themselves the next day.